bhagyeshrathi07/AutoML/README.md

 > **A Full-Stack Application for Automated Machine Learning, Hyperparameter Tuning, and Computational Resource Profiling.**

-This application allows users to upload a dataset, automatically preprocesses the data, and trains multiple state-of-the-art Machine Learning models in parallel.
-Uniquely, it creates a **"Resource-Aware Leaderboard"**, ranking models not just by accuracy, but by their computational cost (CPU, RAM, and Training Time), allowing engineers to find the perfect balance between performance and efficiency.
+This application allows users to upload a dataset, automatically preprocesses the data (handling dirty inputs), and trains multiple state-of-the-art Machine Learning models in parallel.

+Uniquely, it creates a **"Resource-Aware Leaderboard"**, ranking models not just by accuracy, but by their computational cost (CPU, RAM, and Training Time).
+Users can dynamically sort the leaderboard based on their priorities (e.g., Efficiency vs. Accuracy) and **download the specific model** that best fits their needs.

 ---

 ## 🌟 Key Features

-* **⚡ Multi-Model Pipeline:** Automatically trains Logistic Regression, Random Forest, SVM, KNN, and XGBoost.
+* **⚡ Multi-Model Pipeline:** Trains Logistic Regression, Random Forest, SVM, KNN, and XGBoost with automated Hyperparameter Tuning (`RandomizedSearchCV`).
-* **☑️ Custom Model Selection:** Users can toggle specific models on/off to skip computationally expensive algorithms (like SVM) on large datasets.
+* **☑️ Selective Training:** Users can toggle specific models on/off to skip computationally expensive algorithms (like SVM) on large datasets.
-* **🛠 Automated Preprocessing:** Handles missing values, scales numerical features, and performs One-Hot/Label encoding for categorical data.
-* **🎛 Hyperparameter Tuning:** Uses `RandomizedSearchCV` to find the best parameters for every model dynamically.
+* **🧹 Smart Data Cleaning:** Automatically detects and drops irrelevant columns (e.g., `id`, `ID`) and cleans "dirty" CSVs with trailing commas or empty columns.
+* **🌗 Dark/Light Mode:** Fully responsive UI with a persistent Dark Mode toggle for comfortable viewing.
 * **🖥 Hardware Profiling:** A custom-built `ResourceMonitor` tracks **Peak RAM (MB)** and **CPU Usage (%)** in real-time during training.
-* **📊 Interactive Leaderboard:** A React-based UI that allows sorting by **Accuracy**, **F1-Score**, **Speed**, or **Efficiency** (low resource usage).
+* **📊 Interactive Leaderboard:** Sort results by **Accuracy**, **F1-Score**, **Speed**, or **Efficiency**.
+The "Recommended Model" updates dynamically based on your sorting criteria.
-* **🧠 Dynamic Recommendations:** Automatically suggests the best model based on the user's priority (e.g., "I need the fastest model" vs "I need the most accurate model").
+* **💾 Dynamic Model Download:** Save and download the specific model that currently tops the leaderboard (e.g., if you sort by "Lowest CPU", the download button provides the most efficient model).

 ---